Energinet-DataHub/ARCHIVED-geh-charges/source/Energinet.Charges.Libraries/source/Energinet.DataHub.Charges.Clients/documents/documentation.md

 ## Registration

+`IDefaultChargeLinkClient` should be registered as scoped.

-`IDefaultChargeLinkClient` is thread safe and must be registered as a singleton.
+`ServiceBusRequestSenderProvider` should be registered as a singleton.

 ### Example